AvanthaDS/GPTChatProject/README.md

 1. You need to have a open AI account created and a API Key
 2. Need to have a Azure cognitive services account to obtain a speech service API
 3. Python installed in your local machine
-4. following python libabries installed
+4. following python libraries need to be installed

 - azure-cognitiveservices-speech
 - openai